CompIsle/Unit-16-A2/doc/Evaluation.md

+# Evaluation
-•	Your evaluation of the development and the completed programs
+This documents is a evaluation of the development process and the completed programs.